Dancing with Pulau Carey Guardians on Mah Meri Ancestors’ Day

 “Next month there is another one,” remarked the head shaman, offhand.

-Yes and no. This coastline of Selangor, the area of the Bay of Panglima Garang (I rendered him “Lord Furious” in my attempt to make the legend more relatable for my Anglophile readers) is the range of the Mah Meri nation.
+Yes and no. This coastline of Selangor, the region around the bay named after the warrior Panglima Garang (I rendered him “Lord Furious” in my attempt to make his legend more relatable for my Anglophone readers) is the range of the Mah Meri nation.
 There are five villages on Carey Island, he said, ticking them off one by one.

 He shook his head.
 Kampung Bumbun has an ancestors’ day, but no sea worship.
 They’re a little inland.
-Kampung Sungai Kurau, also by the coastline – theirs has a puja pantai ritual too.
+But Kampung Sungai Kurau also lives by the coastline, and their Ancestors’ Day has a puja pantai ritual too.

 Mah Meri Arts: Intricate Nipa origami

 I glanced up at the hanging decorations dangling from the roof of the shed.
 They were intricate, birds and flowers and corn woven like origami from the fronds of the nipa palm that grew around the briny marshes here.
 Upon my own brow was an origami crown which they had given to all the guests that day.

 The art was familiar.
 I’ve seen it across the region – all the way up in Vietnam, and as far west as the Maldives.

 However, the intricacy and skill I saw among the Mah Meri surpassed examples I’ve seen before.
 Certainly it far outstripped my own Malay people, among whom this art survives only in the making of ketupat.